isomerpages/govtech-gobusiness/_essentialservices/1h-construction.md

-1. Provision of housekeeping/FM services for certain high risk workplaces to ensure health and safety (e.g. construction sites - risk of collapse of temporary structure, maintenance of tower cranes, risks of dengue etc.)
+1. Provision of facilities management services for buildings and infrastructure (e.g. plumbing, electrical works, conservancy services)
 : a.
 All firms involved in the provision of facilities management (FM) services for buildings and infrastructure should be allowed to continue working
 : b.
 This should include all FM firms, as well as firms involved in the maintenance of key equipment such as:
 : i.
 Air-conditioning and mechanical ventilation systems;